 Pack Enough Food and Drinks

-Remember to carry enough drinking water and energy giving snacks while going for gorilla trekking.what to pack for gorilla trekking.
+Remember to carry enough drinking water and energy giving snacks while going for gorilla trekking..
 Energy giving food and drinks keep you strong and energetic during the trekking session.
 Mountain gorillas are free animals, which wander in the jungle with no limit.
 Some times, these gentle giants hike up to high altitudinal areas, which make trekking quite difficult and time-consuming.
 Enough water and energy giving snacks keep you moving and strong till the end of trekking.

 Hire a porter